netreconlab/Parse-Swift/README.md

 ---

 > :information_source: **Why Parse-Swift++?** <br>
-> Parse-Swift++ has the most up-to-date features and bug fixes for Parse-Swift.
-It is the most flexible Parse Client SDK to date, the only SDK with zero dependencies, works with Cloud Code, all of which works on all Apple platforms, Linux, Android, and Windows.
+> Parse-Swift<sup>OG</sup> has the most up-to-date features and bug fixes to develop client and server-side applications.
+It is the most flexible Parse Client SDK to date, can be used to write [Cloud Code](https://github.com/netreconlab/parse-server-swift), and is developed with zero dependencies.
 This repo is aligned with the original core principals of a swifty framework.
 Star, watch, and submit issues and pull requests to https://github.com/netreconlab/Parse-Swift instead of the Parse-Community Parse-Swift to support it's development. <a href="#why-parse-swift">Get more info</a>.

 ---